 Breast cancer is a disease in which the cells within the breast grow uncontrollably and form a malignant tumor.
 The cancer tends to begin either in the cells of the lobules (milk-producing glands) or the pathways that drain milk from the lobules to the nipple (the ducts).

 Breast cancer is the second-most common cancer in women after skin cancer.
+Unfortunately, breast cancer is also often misdiagnosed or delayed, especially if doctors do not recommend the customary screenings.
 Note that men can also get breast cancer, although this happens in fewer than 1% of cases.

 Breast Cancer Causes and Risk Factors

 There is no single answer for what causes breast cancer.
 However, a variety of risk factors are associated with the disease.

 While some breast cancer risk factors involve lifestyle choices and environmental circumstances, which are often considered to be controllable, others are based on a person’s genetic makeup and cannot be managed or altered.

 |Age: As you age, your risk of breast cancer increases.
 Women age 55 and older are often found to have more invasive breast cancers.||Genetics: Up to 10% of breast cancer diagnoses are considered hereditary, resulting from genetic mutations (such as BRCA1 or BRCA2) passed down from a parent.|

 |Family History: While eight out of 10 women diagnosed with breast cancer have no family history of the disease, your risk nearly doubles if a first-degree relative (mother, daughter, sister) has/had it.
 If two first-degree relatives have/had it, your risk triples.||Race and Ethnicity: In general, white women develop breast cancer more often than African-American women, but it is more common in African-American women under age 45.
 Asian, Hispanic, and Native American women have the lowest risk of being diagnosed and dying from the disease.|